bit101/quicksettings/README.md

 When you create your first panel, QuickSettings will automatically inject its own default style sheet into the page.
 If you want to use a different style, call `QuickSettings.useExtStyleSheet()` prior to creating a panel.
 This will prevent the automatic css injection.
 You can then use one of the style sheets included in this repo or alter them to create your own styles.

+See the Styles Demo for examples of all the styles:  http://bit101.github.io/quicksettings/demos/styles_demo.html (source: http://bit101.github.io/quicksettings/demos/styles.js)

 ## Creating a Panel

 HTML UI controls are created within a QuickSettings panel on your page.
 Create the panel with: